hadil1999-creator/MLOps/README.md

 # MLOps

-This repository will contain the basics of MLOps in AZURE, starting with pipline.
+This repository will contain the basics of MLOps in AZURE, starting with piplines.